salehnevergiveup/concurrent-Programming-Barbershop-simulation-java/README.md

 c:/Windows/System32/drivers/etc/hosts
 c:/xampp/apache/conf/extra/vhosts
 ```
-#Note
+> [!NOTE]
-Vhost is the httpd-vhosts.conf file, which serves as the Virtual Host configuration file.
+>Vhost is the httpd-vhosts.conf file, which serves as the Virtual Host configuration file.

 1. Open the vhosts and add the code below at the bottom